Broadband availability in the UK 2024: Facts, statistics & figures

 The steady increase in availability of FTTC superfast broadband in all four countries can be attributed to the significant investment made by broadband providers in building out their networks and upgrading their infrastructure.
 Additionally, government initiatives like the Broadband Delivery UK program have also helped to extend the reach of superfast broadband to areas that were previously underserved.

-Overall, this data shows that the UK is making progress in its goal of providing access to high-speed broadband for all citizens, regardless of where they live.
+Overall, this data shows that the UK continues making progress in its goal of providing access to high-speed broadband for all citizens, regardless of where they live.
 While there are still areas with limited access, the steady increase in availability of FTTC superfast broadband in all four countries is a positive sign for continued progress.

 Fast broadband availability can affect property prices